 - Recognized that autistic traits vary widely

-- Helped create a clearer, more inclusive understanding
+- Created a clearer, more inclusive understanding

-- differences in social communication
+- Differences in social communication

-- restricted or repetitive patterns, interests, routines, and sensory experiences Instead of separating autism into multiple labels, DSM-5 acknowledged that autism is a broad, diverse spectrum.
+Instead of separating autism into multiple labels, the DSM-5 acknowledged that autism is a broad, diverse spectrum.

 Societal Impact and the Need for Continued Understanding